SafeTwice/Utilities.DotNet/Lib/Converters/README.md

 ## About

-The _Utilities.DotNet.Converters_ package provides converters between represenations of numbers (signed and unsigned integers, and floating point) stored in byte arrays and the primitive types that represent them.
+The _Utilities.DotNet.Converters_ package provides converters between representations of numbers (signed and unsigned integers, and floating point) stored in byte arrays and the primitive types that represent them.

 ## Usage